-Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indice " $k$ ".
-Stress glyphs shown in Fig.4 are all the same therefore the gradient, $\sigma{ij,k}$ , is indeed zero.
-If the stress glyphs surrounding the center glyph all have different shapes and orientations than it is debatable if the observer can envision how the summation, $\sigma{kj,k}$ , goes to zero.

-However any gradient in Fig.4 does indeed visually represent force equilibrium but only in the limit as $\Delta x_k$ goes to zero.
+Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indices " $k$ ".
+Since the stress glyphs shown in Fig.4 are all the same, the gradient, $\sigma{ii,k}$, is indeed zero.
+If the stress glyphs surrounding the center glyph all have different shapes and orientations then it is debatable if the observer can envision how the summation, $\sigma{kj,k}$, goes to zero.
+However any gradient in Fig.4 does indeed visually represent force equilibrium but only in the limit as Δx_k goes to zero.
 This limiting process could be more accurately envisioned as changes in the surrounding glyphs' shape, color and orientation as they collapse onto the center glyph from any arbitrary direction.
-Such a collection of glyphs would visually represent the gradient in any arbitrary direction.
+Such a collection of glyphs would visually represent the gradient in any arbitrary direction but this image would be difficult to envision and represents a cognitive limit.